Tungstin/econsedlacek/content/home/exp-previous.md

 # An instance of the Experience widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: experience
-active: false
+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 40
+weight: 43

-title: Experience
+title: Previous Positions
 subtitle:

 # Date format for experience